The types of fossils and the ways of formation

 The petrified fossils

-The petrified fossils are the fossils in which the minerals replace the organic matter for the organism part by part to leave the shape without any change, The dinosaur’s tooth, the dinosaur’s eggs and the petrified wood are from the examples of the petrified fossils.
+The petrified fossils are the fossils in which the minerals replace the organic matter for the organism part by part to leave the shape without any change, The dinosaur’s tooth, the dinosaur’s eggs, and the petrified wood are from examples of the petrified fossils.